The Hawk’s Eye – Consulting & News | A Texas News Source

 The Foundation: Year-Round Rules

 That simple time-of-day restriction is surprisingly powerful.
-Watering during the cooler parts of the day means less water is lost to the scorching Texas sun.
+Watering during approved cooler hours means less water is lost to the scorching Texas sun, and more of it reaches the roots of your grass and plants.
 More water actually makes it to the roots of your grass and plants instead of just evaporating into thin air.
 It’s a smart, permanent habit for our climate.
+This infographic gives you a great visual of how the rules tighten up as SAWS moves us through the different stages.ugh the different stages.

 From Stage 1 To Stage 4: A Breakdown